 Many clinical studies support acupuncture’s ability to relieve osteoarthritis pain, particularly in the knee.
 One study of 18,000 patients found acupuncture to be helpful for many pain conditions, including knee osteoarthritis.

-Besides promoting an anti-inflammatory effect, studies show that acupuncture releases endogenous opioid endorphins (the body’s natural pain-relieving chemicals).
+In addition to promoting an anti-inflammatory effect, studies show that acupuncture releases endogenous opioid endorphins (the body’s natural pain-relieving chemicals).

 So where can you find an acupuncturist?
 Today, you can find one at your local hospital or in a private practitioner’s office.